 I even read how one mom never folds clothes.
 She says all of her clothes get washed, dried, and thrown into the basket unfolded.
 She then sorts and puts them away once a week.
 For her this works, but I have my doubts.
 I fear I would be ironing clothes constantly if I neglect to fold them before they wrinkle.

 Another laundry organization solution I found suggested that the laundry baskets themselves were to blame.
 She found that switching out her oversized laundry hampers to laundry baskets created the perfect fix for her family.
 She says that once her basket was full, it created just the right size for one load of laundry.
+This makes sense to me, as well.

 One family even created a huge family closet in their large laundry room, so clean clothes can get put away immediately.
 I would love to have a space that large, but I’m afraid for most of us, that laundry organization idea isn’t practical.
+Also, maybe your own laundry room doubles as a basement or garage.

 My favorite laundry solution is one I am currently using successfully, at least it is going well this first entire week.
 My laundry organization system looks like this.